 This one-hour class is designed to enhance your child’s motor, listening, social skills as well as balance, co-ordination and strength through fun gymnastics oriented activities (an adult is expected to actively participate with their child).
 This class is offered to children from 18 months old to 3 1/2 years old.

 This one-hour class is the introduction to basic gymnastics skills with 3 levels to achieve.
 The Pre-School British Gymnastics Proficiency Resources and Awards scheme is designed by professionals from the sport of gymnastics and the world of education for use in pre-school environments.
 Activities include tumbling, low bar, floor beam, high beam, trampoline and motor skills.
-This class is offered to children ages 3 years old to school age and is a beneficial class for a great transition from pre-school with parent to the after school gymnastics classes.
+This class is offered to children aged 3 1/2 years old to school age and is a beneficial class for a great transition from pre-school with parent to the after school gymnastics classes.

 General Gymnastics (Girls/Boys)

 This one-hour class consists of basic, intermediate and advanced gymnastics skills with 8 levels to achieve.
 They ensure development of core skills such as balance, strength, flexibility and co-ordination and are based on the concept of completing one level of skill before progressing to the next level.
 They provide the gymnast with the motivation of earning rewards for their achievements in the form of certificates, badges and medals once a year (2 awards may be taken at once if appropriate).
 Activities include vault, bars, beam (parallel bars - boys) and tumbling.
 This class is offered from school age and up.

 General Competition Groups (Girls & Boys)